MayaChen350/LuauLayer/README.md

     paths = setOf(
         "lualayer/src/test/resources"
     ),
-    libs = SyntheticLuauLibs.ALL  // or use setOf(SyntheticLuauLibs.MISC, SyntheticLuauLibs.FOO) if you want specific libs
+    libs = SyntheticLuauLibs.ALL,  // or use setOf(SyntheticLuauLibs.MISC, SyntheticLuauLibs.FOO) if you want specific libs
+    debug = false
 )

 @LuauFunction(lib = "misc")
 fun foo(bool: Boolean): String {
-    return "Foo returned: $bool"
+    return "Foo: $bool"
 }

 @LuauFunction // not specifying a namespace means it will be added to the global namespace